From Halpern's Fixed-Point Iterations to Nesterov's Accelerated Interpretations for Root-Finding Problems: Introduction

 Finally, we derive Nesterov's accelerated variant of the past-extra anchored gradient method in \cite{tran2021halpern} and provide a different convergence rate analysis than that of \cite{tran2021halpern} by using two different stepsizes for the extra-gradient step.
 Interestingly, such a new scheme is very different from existing ones, e.g., \cite{attouch2020convergence,kim2021accelerated,mainge2021fast}, due to the use of two consecutive past iterates in the momentum/correction terms.
-This algorithm illustrates that one can build Nesterov's accelerated scheme for monotone equations without co-coerciveness.
+To the best of our knowledge, this algorithm is the first one illustrating that we can build Nesterov's accelerated scheme for monotone equations without co-coerciveness.

-As a caveat, while our analysis in the co-coercive case hints a different choice of parameters for Halpern fixed-point iteration schemes and leads to different convergence guarantees, the analysis in the extra anchored gradient-type schemes does not provide such an opportunity to achieve $\SmallO{1/k^2}$-rates, and therefore, we plan to investigate it in our future work.
-In addition, we have not tried to optimize the choice of parameters in order to close the gap between the upper and lower bound rates.
 While we are working on this paper, a recent manuscript \cite{park2022exact} comes to our attention, which closely relates to Subsection~\ref{subsec:NAG2HP} of this paper.
-However, \cite{park2022exact} mainly focuses on establishing exact optimal rates of accelerated schemes for maximally monotone inclusions, whereas we study the connection between the two accelerated approaches and their convergence guarantees for different methods, including extra-anchored gradient.
+However, \cite{park2022exact} mainly focuses on establishing exact optimal rates of accelerated schemes for maximally monotone inclusions, whereas we study the relation between the two accelerated approaches and their convergence guarantees for different methods, including extra-anchored gradient.
+In addition, after our manuscript was uploaded online on \href{researchgate.net}{researchgate.net}, another work \cite{bot2022fast}, uploaded a few months later on arxiv, also studies Nesterov's accelerated variants for both extragradient and past-extragradient methods, but from a discretization of dynamical systems.